 Catalyx Security and Safety

-Catalyx supposedly has insurance for its digital assets but there is no information about this.
-It is also unknown what percentage of assets are held in cold storage.
-It is disappointing not to have clarification on these security features.
+Catalyx claims to have insurance for its digital assets, but unfortunately, there’s no detailed information provided about this coverage.
+It’s also unclear what percentage of assets are stored in cold storage, which is disappointing for anyone looking for clarity on security measures.

-Catalyx is registered with FINTRAC as a money services business and is compliant with regulations, so we at least know it is not a scam exchange.
+Catalyx is registered with FINTRAC as a money services business and adheres to Canadian regulations.
+While there are areas for improvement in transparency, we can at least confirm that Catalyx is not a scam exchange.

 Catalyx Mobile app